slub/kartenforum_georeference/docker/README.md

 * Username: postgres
 * Password: postgres

+## Testing of the infrastructure

+To setup the full infrastructure.
+For that, before docker-compose is run, please run the following command within your root directory.

+> docker build -t kartenforum_georeference -f docker/Dockerfile .

+As an alternative run

+> docker-compose build
+>
 ## Development

 As part of the deployment of the docker images a database creation script is mounted and executed.
 It can be found